 Care giving can be a challenging responsibility, even if it is also a rewarding one.
 Because of this, it’s very understandable that the primary caregiver may need an occasional break – whether it be for leisure, business travel or vacation.
 Respite care is a win-win situation for both the caregiver and their loved one.
 Whilst the caregiver is given a break from their responsibilities, they can take comfort in that their loved one is still getting the care they need in a professional, caring and nurturing environment.

 Here at The Hollies, we offer independent respite care services, as well as care on a long-term basis.
-For more information or for any enquiries please contact The Hollies directly on 01453 541400 or email@example.com
+For more information or for any enquiries please contact us at The Hollies on 01453 541400 or firstname.lastname@example.org